You want smart political talk without the meltdowns?

 All right, let's go through the timeline here because you guys are on vacation this week, but you already passed the budget, right?

-Then it goes to conference and hopefully to the president's desk.
+Then it goes to conference and hopefully to the president's desk?

-Uh the second step will happen very quickly.
+The second step will happen very quickly.

-And what's your take when you speak, Tom Garrett, Congressman, to some of the Senate colleagues when you guys run into each other?
+And what's your take when you speak, Tom Garrett, Congressman, to some of the Senate colleagues, when you guys run into each other?

-Don't most senators think that they're above talking to you low lives in the house.
+Don't most senators think that they're above talking to you, low lives in the house?

-What world do you live in where senators actually speak to the likes of me?
+And what world do you live in where senators actually speak to the likes of me?

-Um no, I think that the best thing that's going on right now is that there's actual pressure for people to do their jobs.
+No, I think that the best thing that's going on right now is that there's actual pressure for people to do their jobs.

-That that's the fundamental flaw.
+That's the fundamental flaw.

 It's not the system.

-The constitution in our system's amazing, the component parts are broken.
+The component parts are broken.

-I Mark Meadows and Jim Jordan's leadership is really inspirational to me.
+Mark Meadows and Jim Jordan's leadership is really inspirational to me.

 Well, I just think if they don't act now, they don't get this done after the colossal failure of Obamacare.